Wiss, Janney, Elstner Associates, Inc.: History

-1956–1970: Beginning Years
+20th century

 Jack R. Janney originally established WJE in 1956 as Janney and Associates.
 Earlier that year, President Dwight D. Eisenhower enacted the Federal-Aid Highway Act of 1956, authorizing the construction of over 40,000 miles of roads for the interstate highway system.
 Working for the Portland Cement Association (PCA), Janney was recognized for his knowledge of prestressed concrete by the Illinois State Toll Highway Authority and was offered a consulting position for a new construction project utilizing full scale load testing.
 During this time, Janney established his own firm with fellow engineer and neighbor Jack Wiss.
 In 1957, the company became Wiss and Janney Associates.
 In 1961, former PCA colleague Dick Elstner joined the company and it was renamed Wiss, Janney, Elstner Associates, Inc.

 Shortly thereafter, the United States National Academy of Sciences retained WJE to conduct full-scale load tests at the site of the 1964 New York World's Fair.